David Harbour: 2014–present: Breakthrough and success with Stranger Things

 In 2014, Harbour played the recurring character of Dr. Reed Akley in the first season of the historical drama series Manhattan.
 In 2015, he was cast as Chief Jim Hopper in the Netflix science fiction horror series Stranger Things.
 For that role, he has received nominations for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series (2017 and 2018) and the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film (2018).
-He won a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series (2017) along with the rest of the cast.
+He won an Actor Award for Outstanding Performance by an Ensemble in a Drama Series (2017) along with the rest of the cast.

 Harbour starred as the title character in the superhero reboot film Hellboy (2019).
-He most recently portrayed Alexei Shostakov / Red Guardian in the Marvel Cinematic Universe (MCU) film Black Widow (2021), and reprised the role in Thunderbolts* (2025).
+He portrayed Alexei Shostakov / Red Guardian in the Marvel Cinematic Universe (MCU) film Black Widow (2021), and reprised the role in Thunderbolts* (2025).
 He also had starring roles in Christmas action comedy film Violent Night (2022), and in the Neill Blomkamp sports film Gran Turismo (2023) based on the PlayStation video game series of the same name.

 Personal life

 Harbour had relationships with Alison Sudol and Julia Stiles.
 Starting in 2019, he was in a relationship with English singer-songwriter Lily Allen.
 They made their red carpet debut during the 26th annual Screen Actors Guild Awards.
 They married on September 7, 2020, in Las Vegas in a wedding officiated by an Elvis impersonator.
 The couple shared a Brownstone house in Brooklyn and worked with the architect Ben Bischoff.
 In December 2024, The Telegraph alleged that Allen and Harbour had separated, after Allen's dating profile was reportedly spotted on the exclusive dating app Raya.
 Other reports state that the couple had separated in early 2025.
 After the release of Allen's fifth studio album West End Girl, she stated that it was partially based on the "demise" of their relationship and Harbour's alleged infidelity.

 In an interview with The Guardian on his role in Black Widow in July 2021, Harbour said he was a socialist: "I don't know that there's anyone who could disagree with socialist ideology".
 He elaborated: "The idea of a kindergarten-type society where we share things is my ideal society—as opposed to this world where we're hunting and killing and destroying for our own personal hoarding, our own personal greed."

 Harbour struggled with alcoholism in his past and has been sober since he was 24, after hitting "rock bottom" as he faced homelessness, loneliness and thoughts of suicide.
 He began drinking as a teenager and the habit worsened during college.
 He decided to stop drinking after feeling "very lonely and needing a different direction in my life", and has said, "I enjoy consciousness too much now" to drink again.
 At age 26, Harbour was diagnosed with bipolar disorder.
 Harbour enjoys watching Let's Plays and speedruns of old video games.
 Harbour is a fan of the NHL's New York Rangers.
 He is a former believer in the paranormal.